ENCCS/julia-intro/content/overview.rst

 Functions and methods
 ---------------------

-Functions form the backbone of any Julia code.
-Their syntax is similar to other languages:
+Functions form the backbone of Julia code and we can define them using the :code:`function` keyword.
+Each function can have multiple methods.
+A method is a function defined for specific arguments types.
+We can define methods using the block form or short form syntax.
+Example of a function in the block form:

 .. code-block:: julia